 Your wedding venue is likely the first (and most important) choice for your wedding day.
 What look and style do you want to achieve on your wedding day?
 Your venue is one of the most critical roles in this.
-Whether you’re looking at wedding venues California, wedding venues in Bay area, or other California wedding venues, all have one thing in common: they will likely account for nearly half of your budget.
+When you’re looking at California wedding venues, all have one thing in common – they will likely account for nearly half of your budget.

-What are the most sought-after types of wedding venues California?
+What are the most sought-after types of California wedding venues?

 Whether you’re traditional or like to take your road, there’s a wedding venue to match your taste.
 In California, most wedding couples will choose a wedding venue style from these options below: